WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 ## Anode + Cathode

-Putting metal connectors on either side of the P-N Junction creates what are known as an _Anode_ (A) and a _Cathode_ (K).
-The anode is on the P-Type side, and the cathode is on the N-Type side.
-This effectively creates a component called a _Diode_:
+Putting metal connectors on either side of the P-N Junction creates what are known as an _anode_ (A) and a _cathode_ (K).
+The anode is on the P-type side, and the cathode is on the N-type side.
+This effectively creates a component called a _diode_:

 ![Anode and Cathode](../Support_Files/Diode.svg)

 ## Forward Biasing

-Applying a positive current to the Anode and a negative current to the cathode side is a preferential _bias_, because the positive hole charge carriers and negative electrons are pushed towards the junction, thus shrinking the depletion zone.
+Applying a positive current to the anode and a negative current to the cathode side is a preferential _bias_, because the positive hole charge carriers and negative electrons are pushed towards the junction, thus shrinking the depletion zone.
 This voltage application, in the preferential direction of current flow is called _forward biasing_:

 ![](../Support_Files/Diode_Forward_Bias.svg)